TimeMachine1994/081925-SvelteTweb/PRICING_PAGE_IMPLEMENTATION.md

 ## 🎯 Smart Booking CTA

 ### Personalized Call-to-Action:
-For logged-in users who have a memorial, the booking section displays a personalized CTA:
+For logged-in users who have a event, the booking section displays a personalized CTA:

 **Features:**
 - ✅ Detects if user is logged in
-- ✅ Checks if user has a memorial in their account
+- ✅ Checks if user has a event in their account
 - ✅ Shows personalized CTA with loved one's name
-- ✅ Direct link to memorial's booking section (`/{fullSlug}#booking`)
+- ✅ Direct link to event's booking section (`/{fullSlug}#booking`)
 - ✅ Prominent gold button styling
 - ✅ Only shown to authenticated users with memorials